kylln20/WRO_FE_2023-24/README.md

 ===

 1. **Strip the `Carisma GT24` chassis.**
    - The car itself comes with a realistic car cover.
-This is purely cosmetic, and can be removed, as well as the mounts supporting it.
+This is purely cosmetic and can be removed, along with the mounts supporting it.
    - The electrical components are housed within the center of the chassis.
 They can be accessed by unscrewing another plastic cover

 2. **Removing unnecessary parts**
    - Take out the DC motor, servo motor, ESC, and RC module.
-The first three will be replaced by better components.
+The first three parts listed will be replaced by higher quality components.
    - This will require unscrewing as well as ripping parts off of the adhesive
    - Note that some rear portions of the car will need to the disassembled temporarily to access some screws